Cola Montano

+Biography

-He was born in Gaggio Montano near Bologna.
+Nicola Capponi was born in Gaggio Montano near Bologna.
 By 1462, he had been named professor of Latin for the public school of Milan.
-Among his students was Pietro Grassi.
+Among his students was the jurist Pietro Grassi.
 But it is also reputed that Cola taught Latin to much of the Milanese aristocracy, including the future Duke Galeazzo himself.

 Cola was active in sponsoring printers of various Latin classics, but appeared to have fleeting collaborations with the businesses.